 3. Homes in Oakland County Are Over 33% More Affordable Today vs. 2012

 When it comes to purchasing a home or investing in real estate, market fluctuations have a major impact on how affordable a given property is.
 Drivers of this affordability include median income, home prices, interest rates, wage growth, jobs and more.
-When looking at the Oakland County market, homes are much more affordable today than previous years.
+When looking at the Oakland County market, homes are much more affordable today than in previous years.

 According to data from MBS Highway, Oakland County homes are over 33% more affordable today than they were in 2012.
 The “Affordability Index” brings together various data points to determine how affordable it is to purchase a home in a particular market.
-Given strong jobs performance, wage growth and a number of other factors, Oakland County residents are in a good position to buy.
+Given strong job performance, wage growth and a number of other factors, Oakland County residents are in a good position to buy.

 4. How New Lawsuit Targeting Real Estate Commissions Mirrors Mortgage Regulations from 2008

 You may or may not be aware of a class-action lawsuit filed in Chicago that could change the way real estate agents are paid commissions.
 The suit was filed back in March on behalf of anyone that sold a home in the last five years through some of the biggest listing services in the country.

 Included in the “real-estate agent broker commissions antitrust” lawsuit are the National Association of Realtors, Realogy Holdings Corp., Home Services of America Inc., RE/MAX Holdings Inc., and Keller Williams Realty Inc. What is really surprising is the limited amount of discussion taking place in the realtor community.

 5. The Price You Pay When Waiting to Buy Your Next Home